Skip to Main Content

 When under deep sedation, patients are usually unaware of their surroundings, but they might respond to stimulation, such as being asked to open their eyes.

-The goal of AWAKE is to help reduce the use of general anesthesia when possible.
+Our goal is to help reduce the use of general anesthesia when possible.
 Sedation medicines are one option that your care team might recommend.

-What if my child needs general anesthesia for scans?
+What if my child needs general anesthesia for scans or procedures?

 Many children will need general anesthesia for some of their scans and procedures.
 It is also OK for your child to have anesthesia for some scans and not others.

-The goal is to help educate you on different options available and support your child at every step.
+Our goal is to educate you on the available options and support your child at every step.

-What happens if my child tries to stay awake, but can’t complete the scan?
+What happens if my child tries to stay awake, but can’t complete the scans or procedures?

-If your procedure is booked with anesthesia, an AWAKE anesthesia provider will be readily available to assist, as long as fasting (NPO) guidelines have been met.
+If your scan or procedure is booked with general anesthesia, an anesthesia provider will be readily available to assist, as long as fasting (NPO) guidelines have been met.

 It is also important to keep in mind that your child can try again another time if they are not successful at first.